Hurtak/petrhurtak.com/articles/2016-10-10-components/article.md

----
-title: Components
-description: Collection of UI components used on this page
-publication_date: 2015-12-01 13:37
-last_update: 2015-05-28 19:22
-visible: true
----

 ## General

-- use 2 space indentation
+- use 4 space indentation

 ## Article metadata

-- each article starts with YAML front matter block which specifies articles metadata
 - all properties are mandatory
 - dates are in UTC, seconds are omitted
 - when article is created `last_update` is set to the same val `publication_date`